How to Rent My Home Out in Minneapolis: A Step-by-Step Guide for Homeowners

 Step 4: Determine Rent Price and other Rental Requirements

-A good market analyis will optimize revenue, and reduce vanacy times.
+A good market analysis will optimize revenue, and reduce vacancy times.

-- Determine tenants responsibilities for internet, trash, lawncare, electricity, water, sewer/trash
+• Determine tenants responsibilities for internet, trash, lawncare, electricity, water, sewer/trash, etc.

-- Understand the market trends – Minnneapolis and the surrounding suburbs tend to be seasonal.
+• Understand the market trends – Minneapolis and the surrounding suburbs tend to be seasonal.
 Busy during the summer months, and slow during winter.
 By marketing your property during the summer months you’re typically able to fill vacancies quicker and charge a higher rent.

 *Source Housing Links Rental Anaylsis detailing the flunctuation in rental pricing by month